Duration of detention for identification purposes

 Duration of asylum and pre-removal detention

 The maximum duration of detention of asylum seekers is 12 months.
-The duration of pre-removal detention has been extended from 90 to 180 days.
+The duration of pre-removal detention has been decreased from 180 to 90 days, plus 30 days in cases of repatriation agreements with the country of origins.
 According to ASGI, the difference between the maximum duration of ordinary detention for third-country nationals (6 months) and the maximum duration of detention of asylum seekers (12 months) appears as an unreasonable violation of the principle of equality provided for by Article 3 of the Italian Constitution, resulting in a discriminatory treatment of the latter category.
 Moreover, it is not clear if the 30-day duration of detention for identification reasons may or may not be counted in these maximum detention periods.

 When detention is already taking place at the time of the making of the application, the terms provided by Article 14(5) TUI are suspended and the Questore shall transmit the relevant files to the competent judicial authority to validate the detention for a maximum period of 60 days, in order to allow the completion of procedure related to the examination of the asylum application.
 However, the detention or the extension of the detention shall not last longer than the time necessary for the examination of the asylum application under the Accelerated Procedure, unless additional detention grounds exist pursuant to Article 14 TUI.
 Any delays in the completion of the administrative procedures required for the examination of the asylum application, if not caused by the applicant, do not constitute a valid ground for the extension of the detention.

-In 2019 and early 2020 in at least two cases Civil Courts have released asylum seekers detained in CPR.
+In 2020 in some cases Civil Courts have released asylum seekers detained in CPR.
 The Courts observed that time limits of the accelerated procedure as regulated by art.
 28bis of the Procedures Decree were exceeded, without any justification.
-In these two cases asylum seekers had been detained in CPR for more than two months without the audition having been set. ( see also Judicial Review)
+In two cases asylum seekers had been detained in CPR for more than two months without the audition having been set.
+The Court of Cassation also affirmed the principle according to which an asylum seeker cannot be detained over the times scheduled under the accelerated procedure, unless other reasons for detention arise (see also Judicial Review).

 According to the Reception Decree, the applicant detained in CPR or for identification reasons in hotspots or first governmental reception centres, who appeals against the rejection decision issued by the Territorial Commission, remains in the detention facility until the adoption of the decision on the suspension of the order by the judge.
 The detained applicant also remains in detention as long as he or she is authorised to remain on the territory as a consequence of the lodged appeal.
 The way the law was worded before did not make it clear whether, when the suspensive request was upheld, asylum seekers could leave the CPR, and in practice they did not.